Bangladesh

 Bangladesh is a unitary parliamentary republic based on the Westminster system.
-It is a middle power with the second-largest economy in South Asia.
-Bangladesh is home to the fourth-largest Muslim population in the world.
-It maintains the third-largest military in South Asia and is the largest contributor to the peacekeeping operations of the United Nations.
-It consists of eight divisions, 64 districts, and 495 sub-districts, and is home to the largest mangrove forest in the world.
-However, Bangladesh has one of the largest refugee populations in the world and continues to face challenges such as endemic corruption, lack of human rights, political instability, overpopulation, and adverse effects of climate change.
-It has twice chaired the Climate Vulnerable Forum and is a member of BIMSTEC, SAARC, OIC and the Commonwealth of Nations.
+It has South Asia's second-largest economy and is one of the largest contributors to United Nations peacekeeping operations.
+Bangladesh consists of eight divisions, 64 districts, 497 upazilas, and 4,599 union councils.
+It is home to the largest mangrove forest in the world and hosts one of the world's largest refugee populations.
+Bangladesh continues to face corruption, human rights concerns, political instability, and the effects of climate change.
+Bangladesh is a member state of SAARC and other regional and international organisations.